 Simple Ways to Deal with Dry Mouth during Cancer Treatment

-Although dry mouth is not absolutely avoidable during radiation treatment, there are 10 simple tips that may allay symptoms:
+Although the dry mouth is not absolutely avoidable during radiation treatment, there are 10 simple tips that may allay symptoms:

 - Stay well hydrated by sipping frequently.